Schengen borders now use digital entry and exit checks for most non-EU/EEA short-stay travellers.

 · AI-assisted planning intelligence

-Plan a smarter, safer and more local trip to Valencia — with practical pressure signals around heat, beaches, Turia Park, family logistics.
+Plan a smarter, safer and more local trip to Valencia — with practical pressure around heat, beach crowds, paella timing, Fallas, bike movement, Albufera and neighbourhood choices.

 Current planning lens